-I hear from so many moms that have a difficult time getting a hot breakfast into their kids because there is limited time in the mornings.
+I hear from so many moms that have a difficult time getting a hot healthy breakfast into their kids because there is limited time in the mornings.
 I completely understand that.
 Mornings are rushed, but you don't necessarily have to default to cold cereal or pop tarts.
-I learned from my mother that with a little bit of forethought and preparation, the freezer is an great way to be armed with homemade convenience food at a fraction of the cost of the drive through or frozen store-bought options.
+Breakfast is an important meal of the day and we need to make sure we are fueled properly.
+I learned from my working mother growing up that with a little bit of forethought and preparation, the freezer is a great way to be armed with homemade convenience food at a fraction of the cost of the drive through or frozen store-bought options.

-As a note, when I recommend flash freezing, I mean freezing on a parchment lined cookie sheet like the picture above, until they are hard and then putting in bags.
+As a note, when I recommend flash freezing in the following recipes, I mean freezing on a parchment lined baking sheet like the picture above, until they are hard and then putting in bags.
 This prevents the food from sticking together while frozen, so you can grab just one at a time out of the bag.

 I like to season my own sausage to avoid MSG and other additives.
-I like to keep pre-cooked sausage patties on hand to serve with pancakes or waffles, eggs, or on breakfast sandwiches.
-If you follow a Paleo, Whole 30, or low-carb diet, these are great to have on hand for a quick breakfast protein source.
+Pre-cooked sausage patties are great to have on hand to serve with pancakes or waffles, eggs, or on breakfast sandwiches.
+If you follow a Paleo, Whole 30, or low-carb diet, these are great for a quick breakfast protein source.
 These also need to be flash frozen before placing in a freezer bag.
-Recipe

-Biscuits are a tasty treat to have on hand for sausage biscuits, a quick biscuits and gravy, a bacon egg and cheese sandwich, ham and egg sandwiches, or just with butter or honey.
-They are not ideal for weightloss, but they are perfectly suitable in a real food diet, very tasty and the kids love them.
-Flash freeze or make them into sandwiches and wrap individually in plastic wrap before placing in a freezer bag to freeze.
+Biscuits are a tasty treat to stock the freezer for sausage biscuits, a quick biscuits and gravy, a bacon egg and cheese sandwich, ham and egg sandwiches, or just with butter or honey.
+They are not ideal for weight loss, but they are perfectly suitable in a real food diet, very tasty and the kids love them.
+Flash freeze or make them into sandwiches and wrap individually in parchment paper before placing in a freezer bag to freeze.

 These are great to have on hand for breakfasts and afternoon snacks.
 They are a super kid friendly way to consume a lot of produce and healthy fats.
 Feel free to use whatever fruit you like.
 When you are ready to eat, pour the frozen pack into a blender with your choice of liquid and blend.
 I like to bump up the nutrition a bit more with collagen, probiotics, or any other goody I am trying to get into my children.

-These are mainly for mama this week, but they are great grab and go options for everyone in the family.
-They taste similar to an omelet and biscuit rolled into one.
+These are a great grab and go option for everyone in the family, but especially those on a low carb or grain free diet.
+Made with almond flour, eggs, cheese, bell pepper, and meat, they taste similar to an omelet and biscuit rolled into one.
 They can be reheated in the microwave, oven, or toaster oven.

 These are super simple to make and don't require much up front cooking.
-Take English muffins and fill them with ham, cheese, and top with cooked egg.
+Take English muffins and fill them with ham or Canadian bacon, cheese, and top with cooked egg.
 To get the round shape, try cooking the eggs inside a mason jar lid ring or a metal cookie cutter.
 Wrap each sandwich in plastic wrap and freeze in a large freezer bag.
 Remove plastic wrap before reheating.

 My kiddos adore French toast.
 These are great to have on hand and so fun to dip.
 Feel free to reduce the amount of sugar or use maple syrup to sweeten, and change the kind of bread to suit your family's dietary needs.
 Make sure to flash freeze these before putting them in a bag so they don't stick together.